How To Write a Business Plan On Just One PowerPoint: A Free Template

 Avoid jargon

 Investors would like to read something easy to understand.
-Jargon may sound impressive, but no one would understand it, so it will probably confuse the reader.
+Jargon may sound impressive, but no one would understand it, so that it will confuse the reader.

 Avoid using too many numbers